The 20 Best Hereditary Hyperekplexia Doctors in France

 Paris, FR

-Dimitri Psimaras practices in Paris, France.
+Dimitri Psimaras practices practicing medicine in Paris, France.
 Mr. Psimaras is rated as an Advanced expert by MediFind in the treatment of Hereditary Hyperekplexia.
-His top areas of expertise are Encephalitis, Cerebellar Degeneration, Paraneoplastic Cerebellar Degeneration, and Anti-NMDA Receptor Encephalitis.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Encephalitis, Anti-NMDA Receptor Encephalitis, Paraneoplastic Cerebellar Degeneration, and Cerebellar Degeneration.

 Advanced in Hereditary Hyperekplexia